Tennis Challenge In a recent U.S. Open tennis tournament, there w... | Channels for Pearson+

 Tennis Challenge In a recent U.S. Open tennis tournament, there were 945 challenges made by singles players, and 255 of them resulted in referee calls that were overturned.
 The accompanying table lists the results by gender.

-a.
-If 1 of the 945 challenges is randomly selected, what is the probability that it resulted in an overturned call?
+b.
+If one of the overturned calls is randomly selected, what is the probability that the challenge was made by a woman?

 Verified step by step guidance